Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 October Events

-Pro Tip: Magic Kingdom closes early on party nights—but don’t let that scare you off.
-These days are often less crowded, which can mean more rides and a less stressful experience overall.
+Pro Tip: Magic Kingdom closes early on party nights, but don’t let that scare you off.
+These days are often less crowded during the day, which can mean more rides and a less stressful experience overall.
 Meanwhile, the non-party days (with later hours) tend to be the busiest, since that’s when most people plan their visit.
-If seeing fireworks and nighttime magic is a must, this might not be your best option—but if your goal is maximizing rides, party days can be a great choice.
+If seeing fireworks and nighttime magic is a must, this might not be your best option, but if your goal is maximizing rides, party days can be a great choice.

-Another festival to be aware of is Epcot’s International Food & Wine Festival, which typically runs from late August through mid-November.
-This is one of the most highly anticipated events at the park, featuring a wide variety of food and beverage booths, scavenger hunts, live music, the Wine and Dine Half Marathon, and exclusive festival merchandise.
-It’s extremely popular with locals, so plan to visit Epcot on weekdays if you’re trying to keep crowds manageable.
+Epcot’s International Food & Wine Festival runs from August 27 through November 21, 2026, and October is right in the heart of it.
+This is one of the most highly anticipated events at the park, featuring a wide variety of global food and beverage booths, the Eat to the Beat Concert Series (included with park admission), Remy’s Ratatouille Hide and Squeak scavenger hunt, Emile’s Fromage Montage, and exclusive festival merchandise.
+It’s extremely popular with locals on weekends, so visiting Epcot on weekdays is strongly recommended.

 Pro Tip: Any time my family visits Epcot during a festival season, we generally try to visit on weekdays.
 And if our Epcot day does need to fall on the weekend… we just mentally prepare for shoulder-to-shoulder crowds in World Showcase once the sun starts to set!

 The Wine & Dine Half Marathon takes place October 22-25, 2026.
-This year’s race weekend celebrates the flavors and stories of EPCOT’s World Showcase.
-Choose from a 5K, 10K, or half marathon — and earn a unique medal for each race you complete.
-There’s even a special post-race party at EPCOT on October 25!
+This runDisney race weekend celebrates the flavors and stories of Epcot’s World Showcase, with a 5K, 10K, and half marathon all on offer, plus a special post-race party at Epcot on October 25.
+Note that this event is already sold out for 2026!

 Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
 These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.